Get Items

 get

-requireOverworld
+all requireOverworld

-screen. - You cannot get new items while holding items in the overworld
+screen.- You cannot get new items while holding items in the overworld

 - with